 Surrey has a well-established bus network, although the level of service varies greatly depending on location.
 The network typically serves movements within and between the larger towns and more populated areas of the county, with many routes in the north of the county classified as 'frequent' services.
-These serve areas such as Staines-upon-Thames, Walton-on-Thames, Epsom, Redhill, Woking, Camberley and Guildford.
+These serve areas more densely populated areas in the north and central areas of the County.
+Such as Staines-upon-Thames, Walton-on-Thames, Epsom, Redhill, Woking, Camberley and Guildford.